Student Activities

 What is the SDGs Student Conference?

-Approximately 120 students were selected from across all of Keio’s undergraduate faculties.
+Students were selected from across all of Keio’s undergraduate faculties via open recruitment and random selection.
 These students began their activities in June 2022 to provide input to Keio University’s overall vision, specific objectives, and attainable targets for the SDGs.
 To do so, they received advice from experts while engaging in various discussions with each other.

 Summer Camp

-In addition to the members of the SDGs Student Conference, the summer camp also included non-conference university students who wished to join and students from 10 of Keio University’s affiliated schools.
-In total there were approximately 100 participants at the event who discussed ways that Keio can align with the 17 SDGs.
+In addition to the members of the SDGs Student Conference, the participants also included non-conference university students who wished to join and students from Keio University’s affiliated schools, forming a total of approximately 100 participants.

 Keio University Hiyoshi Children’s Cafeteria